matteo14c/HaploCoV/README.md

 As you can see from the figure below, according to the report.: \"5 novel candidate sublineage(s)/subvariant(s) \" were found by HaploCoV, but only 1 did pass both the score and prevalence threshold.
 This novel candidate lineage, designated as B.1.1.N1 is defined 28 additional genomic variants compared to the parental lineage, and is associated with an astounding increase in *VOC-ness* score of ~11 points.
 According to report, B.1.1.N1 shows an increase in prevalence from 1% (0.01) to 10% (0.1) in between 2020-10-21 to 2020-11-12, in the United Kingdom and in England.
 Based on these observations is easy to infer that B.1.1.N1 corresponds with B.1.1.7, the first lineage of the Alpha VOC.

+A complete list of the genomic sequences assigned to the novel designation can be retrieved by applying the *subset.pl* tool (see [here](https://haplocov.readthedocs.io/en/latest/subsetting.html#select-a-specific-lineage-hg)) to *EuUK_assigned.txt* in the intermediate file folder *EuUK_custom_results* created by HaploCoV while processing the data.
+The following command can be issued to select entries assigned to the novel lineage:

+` perl subset.pl --infile EuUK_custom_results/EuUK_assigned.txt --lineage B.1.1.N1 --outfile novelLin `.
+The output file should include 814 entries

 ## Use case 2.
 Delta

 *deltaNX* contains a total of 673 genomic sequences of SARS-CoV-2 isolated in the India between 2020-11-01 and 2021-05-01.